naumanmy/Project-Sweeper/README.md

 Edited by Ryan Puett 2022.01.23 to function with 2022 ForgeId/SpecId units.
-See Comments
+See Comments Edited by David B 2022.07.04
+     Updated references and pkhCommon seemed to get it working.
+Need to test functionality and I still don't understand the build method.
 # Project-Sweeper

 Project Sweeper is a collection of tools that allow a user to quickly and accurately remove the following clutter from Revit projects: